 The U.S.-Japan Network for the Future is a two-year program designed to build and enhance a network of Japan specialists that can bring diverse expertise and perspectives to the bilateral policy-making process in the mid- and long-term.
 This will lead to deeper and more vigorous dialogue and research on topics of immediate concern as well as on ways to strengthen the U.S.-Japan relationship through cooperation and shared goals in the global arena.
 The Maureen and Mike Mansfield Foundation and the Japan Foundation, together with the program Advisory Committee, have completed five cohorts of this program together with a sixth in progress.

 Purpose of the Program

-The purpose of the “U.S.-Japan Network for the Future” program is to identify American professionals specializing in Japan who demonstrate an interest in and potential for becoming policy intellectuals, and to support them in this effort.
-The network will include Japan specialists from all regions of the U.S. with diverse expertise and perspectives and the ability to participate constructively in the bilateral policymaking process and to contribute to U.S.-Japan understanding.
+The purpose of the U.S.-Japan Network for the Future is to identify professionals specializing in the U.S.-Japan relationship who demonstrate an interest in and potential for becoming policy intellectuals, and to support them in this effort.
+The network will include U.S.-Japan specialists from all regions of the United States and Japan with diverse expertise and perspectives and the ability to participate constructively in the bilateral policymaking process and to contribute to U.S.-Japan understanding.

 - A two-day workshop in Washington, D.C.
-(June 7-9, 2016)
+(Completed September 2022)

-- A week-long series of meetings in Washington, D.C. (early January 2017)
+- A week-long study trip in Washington, D.C.
+(Completed January 2023)

-- A week-long Japan study trip (June 2017)
+- A week-long Japan study trip (June 2023)

-- Public symposium and current issues panel discussions (June 2018)
+- Public symposium and current issues panel discussions (June 2024)

 Goals and Expectations

-For further information, please contact Mr. Benjamin Self at (202) 347-1994 or twhite[at]mansfieldfdn.org.
+For further information, please contact Mr. Timothy White at (202) 347-1994 or twhite[at]mansfieldfdn.org.